marijnh/Eloquent-JavaScript/21_skillsharing.md

 A _((skill-sharing))_ meeting is an event where people with a shared interest come together and give small, informal presentations about things they know.
 At a ((gardening)) skill-sharing meeting, someone might explain how to cultivate ((celery)).
 Or in a programming skill-sharing group, you could drop by and tell people about Node.js.

-{{index learning, "users' group"}}

-Such meetups—also often called _users' groups_ when they are about computers—can be a great way to learn things, or simply meet people with similar interests.
-Many larger cities have JavaScript meetups.
-They are typically free to attend, and I've found the ones I've visited to be friendly and welcoming.

 In this final project chapter, our goal is to set up a ((website)) for managing ((talk))s given at a skill-sharing meeting.
 Imagine a small group of people meeting up regularly in the office of one of the members to talk about ((unicycling)).
 The previous organizer of the meetings moved to another town, and nobody stepped forward to take over this task.
 We want a system that will let the participants propose and discuss talks among themselves, without an active organizer.

 [Just like in the [previous chapter](node), some of the code in this chapter is written for Node.js, and running it directly in the HTML page that you are looking at is unlikely to work.]{if interactive} The full code for the project can be ((download))ed from [_https://eloquentjavascript.net/code/skillsharing.zip_](https://eloquentjavascript.net/code/skillsharing.zip).